Walt Disney Animation Studios: 1948–1966: Return of feature films, Buena Vista, end of shorts, layoffs and Walt's final years

 The Mickey Mouse, Pluto and Goofy shorts had all ceased regular production by 1953, with Donald Duck and Humphrey continuing and converting to widescreen CinemaScope before the shorts division was shut down in 1956.
 After that, all future shorts were produced by the feature films division until 1969.
-The last Disney short of the golden age of animation was It's Tough to Be a Bird.
+The last Disney short of the golden age of American animation was It's Tough to Be a Bird.
 Disney shorts would only be produced on a sporadic basis from this point on, with notable later shorts including Runaway Brain (1995, starring Mickey Mouse) and Paperman (2012).

 Despite the 1959 layoffs and competition for Walt Disney's attention from the company's expanded live-action film, TV and theme park departments, production continued on feature animation productions at a reduced level.

 In 1961, the studio released One Hundred and One Dalmatians, an animated feature that popularized the use of xerography during the process of inking and painting traditional animation cels.
 Using xerography, animation drawings could be photochemically transferred rather than traced from paper drawings to the clear acetate sheets ("cels") used in final animation production.
 The resulting art style – a scratchier line which revealed the construction lines in the animators' drawings – typified Disney films into the 1980s.
 The film was a success, being the tenth highest-grossing film of 1961 with rentals of $6.4 million.

 The Disney animation training program started at the studio in 1932 before the development of Snow White eventually led to Walt Disney helping found the California Institute of the Arts (CalArts).
 This university formed via the merger of Chouinard Art Institute and the Los Angeles Conservatory of Music.
 It included a Disney-developed animation program of study among its degree offerings.
 CalArts became the alma mater of many of the animators who would work at Disney and other animation studios from the 1970s to the present.